P-Y-R-O-B-O-T/NVCHAD_USAGE_CONFIG/README_STARTER.md

 ### INSTALL NEW LSP
-* `:mason`, then follow help for installing and uninstalling
+* `:Mason`, then follow help for installing and uninstalling

 ### FILE TREE